David-Bromell/Android-Development-Project/README.md

 * Download the application and create a user account via our registration page!
 * Login and use the app via its intuitive buttons!
+* Logging in will bring you to its main navigation page.
+* From this page one can access their profile, my tutors, find tutors, connect page and more!